Polo Park: Expansions

 In the spring of 1968, a $7.5-million expansion of Polo Park was completed.
 The addition brought a three-storey Eaton's department store to the mall, making Polo Park the second largest shopping centre in Canada at the time.

 In 1986, the mall underwent a $75-million renovation that added a second level to the building.
 This addition was panned by downtown Winnipeg merchants, who voiced their objections to the plan at City Council meetings in 1984; Council approved the expansion nonetheless.
 The expanded shopping centre opened in mid-August 1986.

 Another expansion took place in 2007, which added 20000 sqft and cost $30 million.

 A new $49-million expansion to Polo Park opened 1 October 2014 in the former Zellers space on the mall's second level.
 The redeveloped space included 114000 sqft of retail space and 17 new stores.
+The space will again be redeveloped in late 2024 and most of 2025 to host a London Drugs location, the chain's second in Manitoba, which is scheduled to open in late 2025.
+Some tenants in the redeveloped space were relocated to other areas of the mall, while others' leases were not renewed.

 Complexes

 Polo Park has also added new retail complexes, which are located on properties adjacent to the north of the mall.

-Polo North is located on the site of the former Winnipeg Arena and features Marshalls, Mark's, Atmosphere, and the new head office of Western Financial.
+Polo North is located on the site of the former Winnipeg Arena and features Marshalls, Mark's, Skechers, and the new head office of Western Financial.
+Polo North also used to feature Winnipeg's only Bed Bath & Beyond.

 The Plaza at Polo Park—located at the Canad Inns Stadium grounds, adjacent to Scotiabank Theatre—is a mixed-use development that spans over 600,000 sqft.
 It features Winners, HomeSense, Urban Behavior, Winnipeg Metropolitan Region Inc., and the first P. F. Chang's restaurant in Winnipeg.
 With parking capacity for over 1,200 vehicles, The Plaza was originally built to house Target Canada, which soon after went out of business throughout Canada.

+Bus routes

+The mall is served by a designated bus hub that accommodates several Winnipeg Transit routes.
+The following stop/platform assignments are as follows: